cocrafts/book-of-one/part-one/chapter-0002.md

 "Not... merely... battle energy," Kane continued, his words slurring as he slipped deeper into delirium.
 "Remnants of true magic...
 Elemental Magic...
 Elves taught us before... before the betrayal... we betrayed them all..."

 Kieron nearly dropped the bandage he was preparing.
 Such talk was dangerous—heretical, even.
-The Church of Light taught that humans had always been the sole sentient race of ATEM, with other beings mere legends or metaphors.
+The Church of Light taught that humans had always been the sole sentient race, with other beings mere legends or metaphors.

 "Sir Kane, you're delirious from the fever," Kieron said carefully, trying to ease the knight back down.
 "You need to rest."